Nth Cycle, IonicRE team up to establish rare earth refining pathway

 China currently refines 90% of the world’s rare earth elements found in ore and end-of-life materials, with recovery occurring during precipitation, a step reliant on oxalic acid, a reagent they produce.

-This creates a hidden dependency facing all domestic refiners building operations onshore, the company said, adding that while that capacity will reduce processing in China, it won’t reduce dependence on them to process here.
+This, Nth Cycle says, creates a hidden dependency facing all domestic refiners building operations onshore, and while that capacity will reduce processing in China, it won’t reduce dependence on them to process here.

 “Nth Cycle gives us a technology pathway that lowers our operating costs and removes one of the most critical of those vulnerabilities.
 That is exactly the kind of partnership that makes domestic refining genuinely viable,” IonicRE CEO Tim Harrison added.